• Skip to main content

 A sugar bug vein is a visible vein at the bridge of the nose, in between the eyes.

-In traditional Chinese medicine, this is called “shan gen.” It literally translates to “mountain root” or “root of mountain.”
+In traditional Chinese medicine, we call this vein “shan gen.” Which translates to “mountain root” or “root of mountain.”

 The vein’s color matters too.